 P4 – Compressor Drive Error / High Temperature

-A P4 error code will most times be related to your mini splits compressor system, found within the outdoor unit.
-When the compressor drive is not working, the most likely reason is excessively high temperatures.
-A high temperature at the discharge line could also trigger a P4 code.
+A P4 error code will generally be related to your mini-splits compressor system, located within the outdoor unit.
+When the compressor drive is not working, the most likely cause is excessively high temperatures.
+A high temperature at the discharge line can also trigger a P4 code.

 P6 – Compressor Switch Open or Drive Board Failure

-When temperatures exceed safe levels, a safety switch will protect the electrical components of your mini split system, including any components that manage the outdoor compressor.
-If this switch is open, the P6 code can appear.
+When temperatures rise above safe levels, a safety switch will protect the electrical components of your mini-split system, including any components that manage the outdoor compressor.
+If this switch is open, the P6 code could appear.
 You may also find the P6 code if the compressor is facing high or low pressure concerns.

 Review the Manual for Your Specific Model

-Keep in mind that in general, error codes are specific to each model of a Lennox mini split system.
-Your manual will offer a guide for these error codes and what they should mean.
-But since many of these codes stem from electrical problems, professional experience is usually needed.
+Keep in mind that in general, error codes are specific to each model of a Lennox mini-split system.
+Your manual will provide a guide for these error codes and what they can mean.
+But since many of these codes refer to electrical problems, professional experience is typically necessary.

-B & G HVAC can provide fast and affordable ductless mini split repair.
-Whether you own a mini split AC system or a mini split heat pump, our technicians can quickly diagnose your unique problem.
+B & G HVAC can provide fast and affordable ductless mini-split repair.
+Whether you own a mini-split AC system or a mini-split heat pump, our technicians can quickly identify your specific problem.

-For some problems, repairs might not be worth it.
-But that doesn’t mean the mini split replacement process has to be stressful.
-We can provide equally effective mini split installation in Marshalltown, bringing your new system online with minimal comfort disruption.
+For some problems, repairs may not be worth it.
+But that doesn’t mean the mini-split replacement process has to be stressful.
+We can provide equally effective mini-split installation in Marshalltown, bringing your new system online with little to no comfort disruption.